DinGolan/Pacman_Game/README.md

 ## 🛠️ Technologies Used 🛠️
 - HTML5
 - CSS3 (transitions, layout)
-- JavaScript (vanilla ES6)
+- JavaScript

 ---

 ## 🙌 Contributing 🙌
 Feel free to fork this project, improve gameplay, or refactor components.

-Great base for exploring grid-based game logic in vanilla JavaScript.
+Great base for exploring grid-based game logic in JavaScript.

 Enjoy the chase ! 🟡